 Police Scotland’s Early Intervention Team

-Anna was 15 when she was referred to us by Police Scotland’s early intervention team.
+Anna was fifteen when she was referred to us by a police early intervention team.

 A mother’s concern for her son’s mental health

-Susie contacted Families Outside after her son was sentenced to Polmont Young Offenders Institution.
+Susie contacted us after her son was sentenced to Polmont Young Offenders Institution.

 Families and the Media

 A family member speaks of her experience with the media and the negative impacts that it has had on her family.